MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/perform-in-place-upgrade.md

 1. Next, Setup will download any required updates, and will check your device configuration.
-   Depending on the distribution channel that you received Windows Server media from (Retail, Volume License, OEM, ODM, etc.), you may be prompted to enter a product key to continue.
-If prompted, enter your _product key_, then select **Next**.
+   Depending on the distribution channel that you received Windows Server media from (Retail, Volume License, OEM, ODM, etc.), you may be prompted to enter a _product key_ to continue.
+If prompted, enter your product key, then select **Next**.

 1. Select the edition of Windows Server you want to install, then select **Next**.